an blog | AJBlog Central | Contact me | Advertise | Follow me:

 Not so refined

 The problem with René Jacobs’ Handel recordings, says Stanley Sadie (the distinguished musicologist) is that their “rough and explosive sound” is “alien to the refined and elegant age to which the music belongs.”
 Or so I read on Sunday in a story about Jacobs' critical reception, in the Arts & Leisure section of the New York Times.
 And there we see much of the problem that classical music has these days -- it’s out of touch with reality.
-So many people want it to be refined and elegant, more so than the world we live in. … [Read more...]
+So many people want it to be refined and elegant, more so than the world we live in.
+But to do … [Read more...]

 Building interest